Arizona Cardinals reveal 2022 season schedule; to play Kansas City Chiefs in home opener

 article

-PHOENIX - Officials with the Arizona Cardinals have unveiled their schedule for the 2022 regular season on May 12.
+TEMPE, Ariz. - The Arizona Cardinals will kick off the 2022 regular season at home against Patrick Mahomes and the Kansas City Chiefs.

+The team released their schedule on May 12.
+The home-opener against the Chiefs will be at 1:25 p.m. local time on Sept.
+11.

-According to a statement, the team's first game will be against the Kansas City Chiefs on Sept.
-11. The team's 1st away game will be played at Allegiant Stadium in Las Vegas, against the Las Vegas Raiders.
+The Cardinals will hit the road the following week at Allegiant Stadium in Las Vegas, against the Raiders.

 Team Schedule